-The schedules of School contributions are presented for purposes of additional analysis.
+The schedules of changes in the net pension liability and net OPEB liability and of School contributions are presented for purposes of additional analysis.

 Government-wide Financial Analysis

 Management follows Governmental Accounting Standards Board ("GASB") Codification of Accounting and Financial Reporting Standards ("the Codification"), which requires a comparative analysis of current and prior periods within management's discussion and analysis.